bigbadcyborg/Robotics-assignment-5/README.md

 Welcome to CS 7389K.
 We have prepared a few milestones before the final project, in which you will use a physical robot to execute a mission given by us.
 The following milestones will give you an idea of how to interact with ROBOTIS’ Turtlebot3 Waffle Pi with a Manipulator Arm using the Robot Operating System 2.

-In this fifth milestone, you will learn how to use a voice recognition neural network, Whisper, and Text to Speech system, Espeak, and run LlaMa Large Language Model by Meta on Nvidia Jetson Xavier NX.
+In this fifth milestone, you will learn how to use a voice recognition neural network, Whisper, and Text to Speech system, Espeak, and run LlaMa Large Language Model by Meta on Remote-PC.

 To do this, you will deploy our pre-configured Docker container that sets up all the software that is required for the assignment.
 Please refer to the following video for an explanation of what a Docker container environment is.